-Through the stories of fascinating and sometimes surprising social clubs and unique organizations, the Something in Common exhibition highlights the importance of finding common ground and points of connection.
+Through the stories of fascinating and sometimes surprising social clubs and unique organizations, the Something in Common exhibition highlighted the importance of finding common ground and points of connection.

 Learn more about the exhibit's featured groups and discover the common ground that have brought people together.